kintoandar/kintoandar.github.io/_posts/2017-01-17-Survival-guide-to-tech-conferences.md

    * There are the ones that just want to watch the talks, even if it’s on a TV outside the room where the presentation is happening;

-   * Others use conferences as an excuse to party hard with teammates and don’t even stop by at the venue;
+   * Others use conferences as an excuse to party hard with teammates and don’t even stop by the venue;

    * Lastly, the ones who aim to meet others with similar interests and grab the opportunity to discuss problems/solutions with different experts.